Spice Guide 101: The Ultimate List of Spices & Herbs

 Asafoetida Powder - Asafoetida has a uniquely pungent raw smell and flavor that mellows into a deeply full bodied flavor when cooked, and is probably most comparable to washed cheese rinds.
 We love adding asafoetida to dahls, vegetarian curries, and loads of other South Indian dishes.

-Yellow Mustard Seeds, Organic - We love a pinch of this mixed into green smoothies, scrambled eggs, curries, salad dressings and plenty more!
+Yellow Mustard Seeds - We love a pinch of this mixed into green smoothies, scrambled eggs, curries, salad dressings and plenty more!

 Fenugreek Seeds - Fenugreek seeds are prevalent in Middle Eastern cooking- particularly Turkish & Egyptian cuisine- and have a sweet, nutty flavor.
 Toast these whole fenugreek organic seeds in oil or dry and freshly ground for us in soup, curries, breads or tea.